tushgpats/sfal-vsd/README.md

 A critical step in the process involves incorporating parasitic capacitance data from the SPEF (Standard Parasitic Exchange Format) file.
 This file contains information about the parasitic capacitance of the nets, which significantly impacts timing analysis.You need to read this SPEF file before generating the custom timing report.

 We Finally, generate a custom timing report using the appropriate STA tool.

+<h2> Physical Design Lab: Floorlanning  </h2>
+Physical Design Flow refers to the process of converting a synthesized netlist and standard library into a layout based on design rules provided by the foundry, ultimately leading to chip creation.
+It aims to optimize wire length, area, and power.

+The key steps in the flow include:
+a.
+Partitioning makes it easier to create and evaluate the circuit by breaking it up into smaller sub-modules.

+b.
+Chip planning includes both power planning (distributing power and ground nets) and floor planning (specifying block dimensions and location).

+c.
+Placement: Ascertains where each cell is physically located inside a block.

+d.
+Clock Network Synthesis: Creates a clock signal distribution that satisfies latency and skew specifications.

+e.
+Routing is divided into two categories: detailed routing (assigning routes to metal layers and tracks) and global routing (allocating resources for connections).

+f.
+Timing closure: guarantees ideal routing and location for enhanced circuit performance.

+Floorplanning is a crucial step in the Physical Design Flow, responsible for determining the physical layout of the functional blocks within a chip.
+This step directly influences the chip's performance, area, and power consumption, making it one of the most critical stages in the design process.
+Block dimension computation is one of the first steps in floorplanning, when each functional block is given a specified area based on how it functions and how many standard cells it contains.
+This stage makes sure that every block's height and width are optimal for the chip's total area, striking a balance between usefulness and effective use of available space.
+Following dimension assignment, the positioning of blocks is critical.
+In order to reduce routing congestion, highly connected blocks are positioned close to one another to minimize cable length and exchange significant amounts of data or signals.
+By reducing delays and power consumption, its strategic positioning aids in performance optimization.

+To manage congestion, floorplanning reserves specific areas for routing channels, preventing overcrowded regions and ensuring efficient signal routing between blocks.
+Additionally, it handles aspect ratio and core alignment, maintaining a balanced height-to-width ratio of blocks for uniformity and proper chip structure.
+Buffer and repeater insertion are also incorporated into the design to manage signal integrity, particularly for long wires or high-frequency designs.
+Macro placement is another critical aspect, as large blocks like memory or IP cores must be placed first due to their fixed dimensions, which influence the overall floorplan.

+ Floorplanning is an iterative process that requires continuous feedback and adjustment.
+After the initial layout, performance metrics such as wire length, congestion, and timing are analyzed.
+Based on this analysis, the floorplan is refined and optimized to ensure the best possible performance.
+This feedback loop ensures that each iteration improves upon the previous layout.
+In timing-driven designs, floorplanning prioritizes the reduction of timing delays by focusing on critical timing paths.
+These timing-sensitive blocks are placed closer together to minimize path lengths, which is crucial in high-frequency designs where timing precision directly impacts the overall performance of the chip.